EDUCBA

 Alteration of Article of Association

-• Alteration basically means “to change.”
-Therefore, every law needs amendments as per the changing situations and changing circumstances.
-Laws cannot be rigid at all point of time.
+• Alteration means “to change.”
+Therefore, every law needs amendments per the changing situations and circumstances.
+Laws cannot be rigid at all points in time.
 Thus, even articles of association can be amended as per the need of time.

-• However, any change should not sanction any provision which is not allowed under corporate laws.
+• However, any change should not sanction any provision prohibited under corporate laws.
 For example, articles of a private limited company cannot be altered to give power to the company to accept public deposits.
-Also, any change in provision should not be made to breach any terms of a contract with third parties.
+Also, any change in provision should not be made to breach any contract terms with third parties.

-• Further, care needs to be taken so that alteration does not lead to contravention of the Memorandum of association.
-The pIn addition, the proposed change should not increase the liability of the members of the company since the liabilities are limited to the extent of share capital.
+• Further, care needs to be taken so that alteration does not lead to contravention of the Memorandum of Association.
+The pIn addition, the proposed change should not increase the liability of the company members since the liabilities are limited to the extent of share capital.

 • However, alteration may be done with a retrospective effect.

-• Once the article is altered, the changed articles of association need to be filled with the Registrar of the Companies within a specific time limit (normally 30 days of such alteration).
+• Once the article is altered, the changed articles of association must be filled with the Registrar of the Companies within a specific time limit (normally 30 days of such alteration).

 • Alteration of articles is not a small change and thus requires special resolution.